 Azul is a drafting game in which players are tilers, each seeking to tile a mosaic wall.
 The wall-tile pieces are very attractive, so the game has a delightful look to it.

-During set-up, the ‘factories’ are laid out.
-Tiles are then randomly placed upon them.
+At set-up, the circular ‘factories’ are laid out, with tiles randomly placed on them.

 In the tile collection phase, players (by turn) take as many tiles from one factory as they wish: of one pattern.
 Those not taken move from the factory into a central repository.
 Players may instead take any number of the same pattern tiles from the central repository.